 This is one of the rarer UK species, found only in a few areas with widespread heathland, acid grassland and sand dunes.
 Their rarity is rather unsurprising as they lay eggs (oviparous), which need consistent warmth.
 They also require nice open areas for basking.

 Sand Lizards are a beautiful species with green males and brown females, growing far bigger and appearing stockier than the Common Lizard.
 They are also highly protected, not only by the Wildlife & Countryside Act 1981, but also by European legislation.

-The Barred Grass Snake, or simply Grass Snake (in the UK), is Britain’s largest and most common native snake.
+The Barred Grass Snake, or simply Grass Snake (in the UK), is Britain’s largest snake.
+In most areas, it is also the most common.
 They have an elaborate defensive display including musking – an unpleasant smell many herpers will be all too familiar with – as well as feigning death.

 Grass Snakes frequent waterbodies and can often observed along the banks of ponds or slow-moving rivers.
 This is because their preferred prey items are frogs and toads.
 Notwithstanding, they will also feed on fish, birds, and small mammals.

-Until very recently, the Barred Grass Snake was included within the Common Grass Snake species classification Natrix natrix, however in August 2017 genetic analysis recognised it as a separate species Natrix helvetica.
+Until very recently, the Barred Grass Snake was included within the Common Grass Snake species classification Natrix natrix, however in August 2017 genetic analysis gave it full species status, under the latin name Natrix helvetica.